metalbear-co/mirrord-intellij/changelog.d/+targetless-selection.fixed.md

-Fixed a bug with selecting `targetless` option from the target selection dialog.g
+Fixed a bug with selecting `targetless` option from the target selection dialog.